GHOST-INCORPORATED/.github/profile/README.md

 5. Anyone Interested in a Secure Marketplace:
 - Those looking for transparency, fraud prevention, and fairness in the process of buying and selling digital gaming assets.

-/* Ghost bridges the gap between casual and professional gamers, creating a secure and fun ecosystem for trading game accounts. */
+*Ghost bridges the gap between casual and professional gamers, creating a secure and fun ecosystem for trading game accounts.*

 **What problem does GHOST solves ?**